Saint Asaph: Veneration

 In the 2004 edition of the Roman Martyrology, Asaph is listed under 1 May with the Latin name Asáphi.
 He is described simply as 'bishop and abbot of Elvae (Elwy) in Wales, after whom the see is named'.
-Although the traditional date of his death is recognised as 1 May, the current Roman Catholic liturgical calendar for Wales keeps his memorial on 5 May, the 1st being designated for St Joseph the Worker.
+Although the traditional date of his death is recognised as 1 May, the current Roman Catholic liturgical calendar for Wales keeps his memorial on 5 May, the 1st being designated for Saint Joseph the Worker.

 The Concise Oxford Dictionary of the Christian Church indicates that St Asaph's feast, though now celebrated on 5 May, was previously celebrated on 11 May.

 Asaph is also recognized as founder of the church of Llanasa in Flintshire.

 There are streets in Brockley, South East London; Christchurch, New Zealand; Bala Cynwyd, Pennsylvania; and in Alexandria, Virginia, and Leominster, Massachusetts named in his honor.

 A hymn tune used with the Scottish paraphrase 'How bright these glorious spirits shine' is called St Asaph.
 It was first published in 1825 in a collection by the Edinburgh musician Robert Archibald Smith, and attributed by him to Giovanni Marie Giornovichi 1745–1804.